Bill-Ju/DAGT/README.md

 # DAGT
-Code for the paper: Decoupling Forward and Feedback Flows: Dual-Attention Graph Transformer for Relational Inference
+Code for the paper: Decoupling Forward and Feedback Flows: A Dual-Attention Framework for Relational Inference